factorial-io/drupal-breakpoints-css/README.md

   alt="Drupal Logo"
   src="https://www.drupal.org/files/Wordmark_blue_RGB.png">

-To eliminate the need for different places for breakpoints and only maintain a single source of truth for those, this `node_module` extracts the breakpoints defined in the currently used drupal themes breakpoint file and generates grouped `customProperties` and a separate `js` object with all necessary parameters.
+To eliminate the need for different places for breakpoints and only maintain a single source of truth for those, this `node_module` extracts the breakpoints defined in the currently used Drupal themes breakpoint file and generates grouped `customProperties` and a separate `js` object with all necessary parameters.

 If the draft [`@custom-media`](https://www.w3.org/TR/mediaqueries-5/#at-ruledef-custom-media) or [PostCSS](https://github.com/postcss/postcss) with [Custom-Media](https://github.com/csstools/postcss-plugins/tree/main/plugins/postcss-custom-media) plugin is already used, media queries can be written with `customProperties`.
 So any declaration of media queries within stylesheets is omitted and maintainability is increased.